 This proposition is hardly controversial.
 For even though prohibitionists and abolitionists disagree about the way forward, the importance of ensuring that all aspects of drug policy are addressed in full conformity with the purposes and the principles of the Charter of the United Nations, international law, and the Universal Declaration of Human Rights is something we all, presumably, agree upon.
-At the very least Heads of State, ministers and government representatives from 132 countries have all confirmed their unwavering commitment to such policies in adopting the Political Declaration and Plan of Action, and in the run-up to UNGASS 2016 we have seen every official document highlight the importance of aligning drug policies with human rights commitments.
-UN officials and others have underscored the need for a people-centered approach, an approach in line with the principles of autonomy, proportionality, non-discrimination, human dignity, solidarity, the rule of law and human rights, and many have also pointed out that a balanced drug policy approach must uphold human rights by devoting special attention to the most vulnerable groups of people.
+At the very least Heads of State, ministers and government representatives from 132 countries have all confirmed their unwavering commitment to such policies in adopting the Political Declaration and Plan of Action on International Cooperation towards an Integrated and Balanced Strategy to Counter the World Drug Problem, and in the run-up to UNGASS 2016 we have seen every official document highlight the importance of aligning drug policies with human rights commitments.
+UN officials and others have underscored the need for a people-centered approach, an approach in line with the principles of autonomy, proportionality, non-discrimination, human dignity, solidarity, the rule of law and human rights, and many have also pointed out that a balanced drug policy approach must uphold human rights by devoting special attention to the most vulnerable groups of people.21